The Student Course Survey

 Evaluations close at the end of reading period and we then need several days to process the results and create reports.
 In a typical semester, reports will be ready before grades are due.
-Once reports are ready and the Registrar’s office has received and posted your grades, you will be able to log into the Williams Student Records system and view your SCS reports (instructions).
-These reports will present a summary of the statistical data derived from the SCS forms submitted for your course.
+Once reports are ready and the Registrar’s office has received and posted your grades, you will be able to log into the Williams Student Records PeopleSoft system and view your SCS reports (instructions).

 If you are a department or program chair, once every member of your unit has turned in their grades, you should receive an email notification with a link to a shared SCS-GoogleDrive for your academic unit.
 This folder is also shared with the Dean of Faculty’s Office by default.
 These reports are generated based on faculty FTE allocation, which does not always align with course subject.
 Please note that this can take weeks, depending on when all the grades are turned in.
 If you feel you’re missing a set of reports, please let us know.

 Access to Past SCS Reports